Pharmaceutical advertising regulation and medical device advertising in the United Arab Emirates

 7. What information must appear in advertisements directed only to healthcare professionals for medicines and medical devices?

 The Code sets out detailed standards (requirements, prohibitions so on) regarding advertising/marketing materials, which (in relation to information in advertisements for specific products) does not distinguish between healthcare professionals and the general public.
 A key principle under the Code is that marketing materials must be both accurate and comprehensive enough to enable a recipient to form their own opinion as regards the therapeutic value of the Medical Product.
 The marketing materials must be accurate, balanced, impartial, objective and complete, based on a recent assessment of the medical research/evidence.
 It must not be misleading through distorted information, exaggeration, unjustified focus, omission or in other ways.
-The words “safe” or “effective” shall not be used and particular attention shall be given to basic information on the safety of the product, such as contraindications, precautions and side effects.
+The words “safe” or “effective” shall not be used without restriction and particular attention shall be given to basic information on the safety of the product, such as contraindications, precautions and side effects.

 The content, form, location and other aspects of all advertisements of authorised Medical Products must be approved by MOHAP before they can be published in any media, whether to healthcare professionals or to the general public.
 In assessing each advertisement application, MOHAP will also consider the provisions set out in the Marketing Authorisation Certificate for the relevant product, and the Code.